yasufum/spp-tmp/docs/guides/setup/howto_use.rst

       -a API_PORT, --api-port API_PORT
                         bind address, default=777

-:doc:`../../commands/index` describes
-how to manage SPP processes from SPP controller.
+All of SPP CLI commands are described in :doc:`../../commands/index`.

 SPP Primary
 -----------

-SPP primary is a resource manager and initializing EAL for secondary processes.
+SPP primary is a resource manager and has a responsibility for initializing EAL for secondary processes.
+It should be launched before secondary.

-To launch primary, run ``spp_primary`` with options.
+To launch SPP primary, run ``spp_primary`` with specific options.

 .. code-block:: console